Machas a la parmesana

-Machas la parmesana or “Parmesan machas” is a dish made with the macha.
-This is a saltwater clam, a bivalve that is native to Chile used by ancient marine culture.
+Machas a la parmesana or “Parmesan machas” is a dish made with the macha.
+This is a saltwater clam, a bivalve that is native to Chile.
+It was harvested by ancient fishermen of these two countries.
 This bivalve is known scientifically as Mesodesma donacium and in English is called either the pink clam, or the surf clam.
 The dish also includes Parmesan cheese.

 History

 This classic of Chilean cuisine was created more than 50 years ago in Viña del Mar by the Italian immigrants Edoardo Melotti Ferrari and Adelfo Garuti at the Italian restaurant San Marco.
 There is no previous record of the dish before the 1950s.

 The dish is popular along the coast of Chile, where the macha can be found in great numbers.
 It is prepared with the meat of the macha in one half of the shell, covered in Parmesan cheese, a little butter and seasoned with white wine or a drop of lemon, and then baked for a few minutes.